webqit/webqit-community.docs/oohtml/README.md

 *Details are in the [HTML Modules](html-modules) documentation.
 Learn more about the convention, API, events, and the polyfill support.*

 ### HTML Imports
-HTML Imports are a declarative way to place reusable snippets from HTML Modules just where they are needed across the DOM.
+HTML Imports are a declarative way to *import* reusable snippets from HTML Modules into places across the DOM.

-An `<import>` element in the `<body>` area simply points to a module and *place* one of its exports.
+An `<import>` element in the `<body>` area simply points to a module to *place* one of its exports.

 ```html
 <body>